SulizLina/Heart-Disease/heartdisease.md

              ellipse.type = "norm", geom = "point", stand = FALSE,
              palette = "jco", ggtheme = theme_classic())
 ```
+From the above results and the cluster representation we notice that there's three clusters.
+First cluster contains 136 objects with total sum of square 1917.605.
+Second cluster contains 87 objects with total sum of square 1762.273.
+The third cluster contains 79 objects which is the smallest with total sum of square 1379.237.The value of the total sum of square indicate that the larger value means the larger separation so,the object in the first cluster are more separated than the objects in the other clusters and the high number of objects may have impacted this value since WSS is influenced by the number of observations.smallest WSS was for the third cluster that indicates that the objects are more compact.Also, we notice that there's few outliers in the third cluster and only one outlier in the second cluster.

 #### Average silhouette
 ```{r}